Getting the most of git

 The second situation is common when contributing to strangers’ projects, such as fixing bugs in open source packages.
 In this case, you need to first fork the repository, which creates a remote repository linked to your GitHub account to which you will have complete access.
 Now you work in this fork using the normal workflow: modify, add, commit and push.
 But for your changes to be integrated into the original repository, you need to create a pull request (or PR).
 This will let the owner of the original repo know that you made some changes that you think should be merged.
 The owner can then accept, reject or ask for modifications.
 Once they accept your pull request, your modifications will be safe in the original repository.

-As a fun example will collaborate with the recently open Flametree galley and do some pull request on the way.
+As a fun example will collaborate with my ringtone collection and do some pull request on the way.

 Fork the repository

-Now, you have a copy of the repo in your GitHub account.
+Now, you have a copy of the repo in your GitHub account and in your computer.
+Everything is ready to star working as before.

-Now you have an RStudio project (that is also a repo) that is a copy of the one in the original repo.
-It’s a very small project with a few file. template_script.R includes the necessary code to create beautiful images of trees from R code:
+This repository is a copy of the one in the original repo.
+It’s a very small project with a few file. `ringtone_maker.R`` includes the necessary code to create beautiful you new and very modern ringtone.

 Make a change in the repo